jtleek/jhsph753and4/README.md

 2. B - Passing
 3. C - Needs improvement

 If you receive A's and B's and perform in a similar way on the qualifying exam, I anticipate that you will pass.
 If you receive C's that is my way of letting you know that your work would not pass on the qualifying exam.
-I don't feel comfortable assigning percentages to data analyses.
-So an A = 100%, B = 85%, C = 75% of available points.
+I don't feel comfortable assigning percentages to data analyses, but to be able to calculate grades at the completion of the course I will use the following percentages: A = 100%, B = 85%, C = 75% of available points.

 Data analysis assignments